-11. EMPLOYEE BENEFITS
+10. EMPLOYEE BENEFITS

-11.1 Salaries and Employee Benefits Expense
+10.1 Salaries and Employee Benefits Expense

-Expenses recognized for salaries and employee benefits are presented below (see Note 10).
+Expenses recognized for salaries and employee benefits are presented below (see Note 9).

-2015 2014 2013
+2017 1 1 1 - 111 2016 2015

-Short-term employee benefits Post-employment benefit P 767,552 23,173 P 795,157 50,225 P 766,741 49,769
+Short-term employee benefits Post-employment benefit P 416,514 24,709 499,036 71,628 Р 767,552 23,173

-P 790,725 P 845,382 P 816,510
+P 441,223 P 570,664 P 790,725

-As at December 31, 2015 and 2014, the Company has only one employee administering managerial function to the Company.
+As at December 31, 2017 and 2016, the Company has only one employee.

-11.2 Post-employment Defined Benefit Plan
+10.2 Post-employment Defined Benefit Plan

-In 2015, the Company is covered by an unfunded, non-contibutory post employment multi-employer plan with its related parties that is classified as a defined benefit plan.
+Starting in 2015, the Company is covered by an unfunded, non-contributory post-employment multi-employer plan with its related parties that is classified as a defined benefit plan.
 For the one qualified employee of the Company under the plan, the Company has specific identifiable share in the multi-employer plan and accounts such plan in the same way for any other defined benefit plan.
-In 2014 and prior years, the Company determined its post-employment benefit obligation using a simplified method of valuation through the requirements of R.A.
-No. 7641 which approximates to the same amount of post-employment benefit obligation had the Company used the same valuation method adopted in 2015 since both methods are in compliance with the projected unit credit method.
-The relevant information and disclosures of the Company's post-employment plan are discussed in the succeeding pages.
+The qualified and regular employee in 2015 retired in 2016 and consequently, the obligation was paid in the same year.
+In 2016, the Company assumed a qualified and regular employee from an affiliate whereby the Company consequently recognized the assumption of the obligation related to its post-employment benefit under the multi-employer plan where the Company also belongs (see Note 12.2).

+The relevant information and disclosures of the Company's post-employment benefit obligation are discussed below.